logo

 Week 3: Fertilisation and Implantation

 The fertilised egg becomes a tiny ball of cells known as a zygote.
-This little zygote travels to your uterus and begins to implant into the uterine lining.
-During this time, you may not even know that you’re pregnant, but some women experience some very early signs such as light spotting (called implantation bleeding) or mild cramping.
+This little zygote travels to your uterus and gets implanted into the uterine lining.
+During this time, you may not even know that you’re pregnant, but some women experience some very early signs, such as light spotting (called implantation bleeding) or mild cramping.

 Week 4: Embryo Development

 The fertilised egg is now officially called an embryo.
 Although it's still smaller than a grain of rice, your baby is already growing at an incredible rate.
 The embryo is busy forming the neural tube, which will eventually become the brain and spinal cord.
-Your body begins producing pregnancy hormones and you may start feeling those early pregnancy symptoms.
+Your body begins producing pregnancy hormones, and you may feel those early pregnancy symptoms.

-In the first month, your baby starts forming vital organs and developing tiny features—it’s amazing how much happens so quickly.
+In the first month, your baby starts forming vital organs and developing tiny features—it’s fascinating how much happens so quickly!

 Content Banner